jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

     * Build the EJB and client interfaces JARs and install them in your local Maven repository.

             mvn clean install
     * Deploy the EJB JAR to your server.
 This maven goal will deploy `server-side/target/jboss-ejb-remote-server-side.jar`.
-You can check the JBoss server console to see information messages regarding the deployment.
+You can check the JBoss EAP server console to see information messages regarding the deployment.

             mvn jboss-as:deploy
 4. Build and run the client application